 Stephanie Santoro, MD, will join the Down Syndrome Program team in July 2018.
 On the team, Santoro will serve as the director of Quality Improvement Research.
-She will also care for pediatric and adult patients with Down syndrome and patients in Medical Genetics at MGHfC and Mass General.
+She will also care for pediatric and adult patients with Down syndrome and patients in Medical Genetics at MGfC and Mass General.

-In the past, Santoro has collaborated with the Down Syndrome Program at MGHfC and Mass General through her effort in creating the Columbus Down Syndrome Patient Database.
+In the past, Santoro has collaborated with the Down Syndrome Program at MGfC and Mass General through her effort in creating the Columbus Down Syndrome Patient Database.
 In her previous role in the Adult Down Syndrome Clinic at Ohio State University Nisonger Center, she also helped re-launched a multidisciplinary clinic for adults with Down syndrome.
 She also brought genetic counseling services to the Nationwide Children’s Hospital Down Syndrome Clinic.

 “As I met patients with Down syndrome, counseled new parents and met families through patient resource groups, I became part of the community,” said Santoro.
 “I have been driven to ensure that all people with Down syndrome receive the best medical care possible.”